MerlinDS/Ubisoft-test/README.md

 After input of user command, app will open two separated thread:

 * For simulation calculations.
 * For result drawing.

 Application will create log file with debug information.

     [Component/Entity System](http://entity-systems.wikidot.com/) is a base concept of application structure.
     But for this test, parameters saves directly into entities, not into components.

+##Project structure

+Project contains two folder:

+* client - source code of the client.
+* lib - source code of the library that includes to client.
+Contains Abstract class for all systems in application.
+ Entity structure, simulation system and simulation manager (World).

 ##Launch arguments